bitquery/streaming-data-platform-docs/docs/authorisation/how-to-generate.md

 ## Generating a Token with Set Expiration Time

-1. Go to the [API- Key](https://account.bitquery.io/user/api_key) page and select the application for which you want to generate an access token.
+1. Go to the [Access Token](https://account.bitquery.io/user/api_v2/access_tokens) page and select the application for which you want to generate an access token.

     ![generate](/img/v2Access/generate.png)